Chujun Lin, PhD

 Lin, C., Keles, U., Thornton, M. A., & Adolphs, R. (accepted in principle, registered report).Trait impressions from faces shape mental state inferences.
 Nature Human Behaviour.

-Cao, R., Lin, C., Li, X., Todorov, A., Brandmeir, N., & Wang, S. (in press).
+Cao, R., Lin, C., Li, X., Todorov, A., Brandmeir, N., & Wang, S. (2022).
 A neuronal social trait space for first impressions in the human amygdala and hippocampus.
 Molecular Psychiatry.

 Yu, H., Cao, R., Lin, C., & Wang, S. (2022).
 Distinct neurocognitive bases for social trait judgments of faces in autism spectrum disorder.
 Translational Psychiatry.